decal/combos_permutedirs/README.md

 ## Shoutouts

-* Hal Brodigan (for teaching me how to write a RubyGem)
+* Hal Brodigan (for helping me practice writing rubygems)
-* Christopher Abad (for answering my questions about discrete math)
+* Christopher Abad (being a resource on combinatorics and other discrete math subjects)

 ## Copyright

 Copyright (c) 2015 _Derek Callaway_

-See {file:LICENSE.txt} for license information.
+See `LICENSE.txt` for license information.